maoyuans/chronicles-of-terre/subclasses/Cleric-Balance.md

 ## Balanced Scales

-You are immune to the effects of advantage and disadvantage.
+You are unaffected by the effects of advantage and disadvantage.
 Additionally, creatures cannot have advantage or disadvantage on attack rolls that target you.

 ## Balancing Surge